Endowment Fund Management: 5 Effective Accounting Tips

 Over time, your endowment could grow to include hundreds or thousands of gifts, and you need to be able to see them individually as well as in total.
 With the right system, you can pool multiple gifts while also tracking them individually.
 Choose a system that will also enable you to attach guiding documents directly to donation records, so those files will follow the funds for the length of the endowment.
 This streamlined document management also helps with business continuity.
 The information stays in the system and doesn’t leave when a key member of your team retires.

 You can also set spending controls that prevent a fund from going over budget.
 If an expense comes in that goes over the amount allotted, that expense can be rejected or sent for additional review.
+Another spending control is restricting the account code that an expense can be coded to within an endowment.

 To manage expectations and to make sure you are abiding by all the appropriate legal requirements, it’s crucial to provide clear reporting to all stakeholders on how the endowment funds are used.

-Fund Accounting for Strong Endowment Management
+Choose the Right Fund Accounting Foundation for Endowment Management

 The right technology is at the center of your streamlined endowment operations.
 Fund accounting software with sub-fund capabilities allows you to track as many funds as you need while also seeing the endowment as a whole.